 Those who are survivors of abuse were not invited to contribute to the 2007 -2009 Review and the Church of England recognises that listening to survivor voices is one of the most important elements of the current review.

-The Diocese, as required, has set up a PCR2 Project Reference Group to ensure robust risk management of the Review, and to ensure support for anyone impacted by this work, specifically to ensure that those who have survived abuse are appropriately supported and cared for.
+The Diocese, as required, set up a PCR2 Project Reference Group to ensure robust risk management of the Review, and to ensure support for anyone impacted by this work, specifically to ensure that those who have survived abuse are appropriately supported and cared for.
 To that end, the Project Reference Group has appointed an advocate to lead on survivor support and engagement.

 At least half of the Reference Group comprises of people who are independent of the Church - experienced safeguarding professionals - and there is representation from both the Police and a Local Authority.
 The Reference Group has an independent chair.

-The Project Reference Group, held its first meeting in March, a second in July and a third in September.
+The Project Reference Group, held its first meeting in March 2020, a second in July and a third in September.
 It has considered the terms of reference, a survivor strategy (which we must have in place) and update reports from the Independent Reviewers.
 Three meetings are presently scheduled for 2021; the first one was held in January 2021.

 We appointed three part time (1 – 3 days per week) Independent Reviewers who began their work in late February 2020 and then had to stop in late March.
 We have over 2000 files to review; this is a huge task, even for individuals who are experienced at reviewing complex files.The work began again in July 2020, and at present, the Reviewers are based at Church House in Leeds checking the files held there.

-The original intention was to complete the Review by the end of 2020, but delays suggest it will be late spring 2021.
-It remains difficult to estimate timings as the Reviewers have only just returned to the work.
+The original intention was to complete the Review by the end of 2020, but delays suggest completion will be late spring 2021, at the earliest.

 Further updates will be available and there are links to the various documents mentioned.

 PCR2 Project Lead